IvanDerlich/car-reports/README.md

 5. Ensure all tests pass
 6. Submit a pull request

+## Notes

+If you find a bug or an error in this project, send me an email to a@ivanderlich.com.
+This will help me out a lot to improve on my mistakes.

 ## License

 This project is licensed under the MIT License.